inclusivelint/inclusivelint-github-actions/README.md

 project as part of your github action pipeline.
 It follows the official Github guidance to create a Docker action that can be found [here](https://docs.github.com/en/actions/creating-actions/creating-a-docker-container-action).

+There are two optional files the users could add to extend inclusivelint functionality:

+1. additionalwords
+1. inclusivelintignore

+These files should be placed in the `/inclusivelint` folder in the root of the project.

+### additionalwords

+`additionalwords` will add new words to the current dictionary, so the users could include their own words to be checked in the project.

+### inclusivelintignore

+`inclusivelintignore` will ignore words in the `inclusivelint` dictionary as per user request.

 ## Using it as part of the pipeline (private action)

 To use it as part of you github pipeline, you can follow the example we have as the action for this repository, which